 In what other sites and communities do you contribute your technical knowledge?

-What are 2-3 of your favorite forum threads?
+What are your favorite forum threads you’ve contributed on?

 Do you have any tips for people asking questions on MSDN/TechNet Forums?

-Edoardo, thanks for your contributions to the MSDN and TechNet forums!
-It's been great to get know you better.
+Thanks to Fabrizio for contributions to the TechNet forums!
+It’s been great to get know you better.